lgiesen/twitter-sentiment-analysis-politicians/README.md

 ## Files Description

+- **.env**: Reused local variables specific to your OS.
+- **config.py**: Reused global variables.
 - **data_overview.ipynb**: The data is aggregated and explored to get an initial overview of the data.
 - **analysis_events.ipynb**: Event analysis using the normalized post count (NPC) and compound sentiment score (CSS) is performed here.
-- **main.py**: The main script that orchestrates the data collection, preprocessing, sentiment analysis, and visualization processes.
+- **main.py**: The main script orchestrates the data collection, preprocessing, sentiment analysis, and visualization processes.
 - **get_average_sentiment.py**: Script that calculates the overall mean compound sentiment score.
 - **get_mean_count.py**: Script that calculates the mean non-normalized post counts.
 - **preprocessing.py**: Script that calculates selects and preprocesses the data.